2008 in LGBT Rights

 • Right to change legal gender becomes legal, but requires surgery.

-According to ILGA official data as of October 2023, the gender marker on identity documents can only be changed if the applicant has undergone gender affirmation surgery.
+The gender marker on identity documents can only be changed if the applicant has undergone gender affirmation surgery, specifically genital surgery.
 The petitioner must submit their request for a change of gender marker before the Civil Section of the Local Court.
 Next, the request is submitted to the National Commission for Comprehensive Attention to Trans People, together with the medical certification that the petitioner has undergone surgery.
 The following evidence must be accredited before the court: (1) the summary of the clinical records, (2) the descriptive medical criteria of the surgery with emphasis on its irreversibility, (3) a document confirming the intervention signed by the CENESEX, and (4) photographic records from before and after the intervention.
 Gender affirming surgery and hormonal treatment are provided and covered by the national health system since 2008 (Resolution No. 126).
 Since 2022, transgender people can change their name through self-determination.
 Instruction #1 of 2022 of the Ministry of Justice repealed Instruction #1 of 2012 that made the name change for trans people subject to a change of sex, following genital adjustment surgery.

 • January 1